 Some instructions read the latch data rather than the pin data.
 The latch based instructions read the data, modify the data and then rewrite the latch.
-These are called "Read-Modify-Write" instructions.
-Below is a complete list of these special instructions (see Table).
+These are called 'Read-Modify-Write' instructions.
+Below is a complete list of these special instructions (See Table 1).
 When the destination operand is a Port or a Port bit, these instructions read the latch rather than the pin:

-Table 2.
-Read-Modify-Write Instructions
+Table 1.
+Read/Modify/Write Instructions

 Instruction Description Example

-ANL logical AND ANL P1, A
+ANL Logical AND ANL P1, A

-ORL logical OR ORL P2, A
+ORL Logical OR ORL P2, A

-XRL logical EX-OR XRL P3, A
+XRL Logical EX-OR XRL P3, A

-JBC jump if bit = 1 and clear bit JBC P1.1, LABEL
+JBC Jump if bit = 1 and clear bit JBC P1.1, LABEL

-CPL complement bit CPL P3.0
+CPL Complement bit CPL P3.0

-INC increment INC P2
+INC Increment INC P2

-DEC decrement DEC P2
+DEC Decrement DEC P2

-DJNZ decrement and jump if not zero DJNZ P3, LABEL
+DJNZ Decrement and jump if not zero DJNZ P3, LABEL

-MOV Px.y, C move carry bit to bit y of Port x MOV P1.5, C
+MOV Px.y, C Move carry bit to bit y of Port x MOV P1.5, C

-CLR Px.y clear bit y of Port x CLR P2.4
+CLR Px.y Clear bit y of Port x CLR P2.4

-SET Px.y set bit y of Port x SET P3.3
+SET Px.y Set bit y of Port x SET P3.3

-It is not obvious the last three instructions in this list are Read-Modify-Write instructions.
+It is not obvious that the last three instructions in this list are Read-Modify-Write instructions.
 These instructions read the port (all 8 bits), modify the specifically addressed bit and write the new byte back to the latch.
 These Read-Modify-Write instructions are directed to the latch rather than the pin in order to avoid possible misinterpretation of voltage (and therefore, logic) levels at the pin.
-For example, a Port bit used to drive the base of an external bipolar transistor can not rise above the transistor's base-emitter junction voltage (a value lower than VIL).
+For example, a Port bit used to drive the base of an external bipolar transistor cannot rise above the transistor's base-emitter junction voltage (a value lower than VIL).
 With a logic one written to the bit, attempts by the CPU to read the Port at the pin are misinterpreted as logic zero.
-A read of the latch rather than the pins returns the correct logic-one value.
+A read of the latch rather than the pins returns the correct logic one value.

-Quasi-Bidirectional Port Operation

-Port 1, Port 2, Port 3 and Port 4 have fixed internal pull-ups and are referred to as "quasi-bidirectional" Ports.
+Quasi Bi-directional Port Operation Port 1, Port 3 and Port 4 have fixed internal pull-ups and are referred to as 'quasi-bidirectional' Ports.
 When configured as an input, the pin impedance appears as logic one and sources current in response to an external logic zero condition.
-Port 0 is a "true bidirectional" pin.
-The pins float when configured as input.
 Resets write logic one to all Port latches.
-If logical zero is subsequently written to a Port latch, it can be returned to input conditions by a logical one written to the latch.
+If logical zero is subsequently written to a Port latch, it can be returned to input conditions by a logic one written to the latch.

-Note: Port latch values change near the end of Read-Modify-Write instruction cycles.
-Output buffers (and therefore the pin state) update early in the instruction after Read-Modify-Write instruction cycle.
+Note: Port latch values change near the end of Read-Modify-Write insruction cycles.
+Output buffers (and therefore the pin state) are updated early in the instruction after Read-Modify-Write instruction cycle.

-Logical zero-to-one transitions in Port 1, Port 2, Port 3 and Port 4 use an additional pull-up (p1) to aid this logic transition (see Figure 4.).
+Logical zero-to-one transitions in Port 1, Port 3 and Port 4 use an additional pull-up (p1) to aid this logic transition See Figure 2.
 This increases switch speed.
 This extra pull-up sources 100 times normal internal circuit current during 2 oscillator clock periods.
 The internal pull-ups are field-effect transistors rather than linear resistors.
 Pull-ups consist of three p-channel FET (pFET) devices.
-A pFET is on when the gate senses logical zero and off when the gate senses logical one. pFET #1 is turned on for two oscillator periods immediately after a zero-to-one transition in the Port latch.
-A logical one at the Port pin turns on pFET #3 (a weak pull-up) through the inverter.
-This inverter and pFET pair form a latch to drive logical one. pFET #2 is a very weak pull-up switched on whenever the associated nFET is switched off.
+A pFET is on when the gate senses logic zero and off when the gate senses logic one. pFET #1 is turned on for two oscillator periods immediately after a zero-to-one transition in the Port latch.
+A logic one at the Port pin turns on pFET #3 (a weak pull-up) through the inverter.
+This inverter and pFET pair form a latch to drive logic one. pFET #2 is a very weak pull-up switched on whenever the associated nFET is switched off.
 This is traditional CMOS switch convention.
 Current strengths are 1/10 that of pFET #3.